 We parked our car at the first car park.
 But if you drive through the gate, (closing the gate behind you to avoid a sheep traffic jam) and follow the steep climb, you will be able to park closer to the trail.
 The higher car park is very busy with small tour buses and limited parking.

-Our top recommendation, if you really want the full Irish at Slieve Leagues experience, is to park your car at the first area you see, early in the morning.
+Our top recommendation, if you really want the full Irish at Slieve League experience, park your car at the first area you see, early in the morning.
 It tends to get busier, after midday.
 The few kilometers you will hike to the outlook point is terrific with endless ocean views, a soft breeze and Ireland’s infamous ‘wildlife’ meandering the lush cliffs.

 The cliff views were so beautiful, we sidetracked on a couple of occasions to absorb this part of Ireland.